 Students must participate in at least ten hours per week of an approved cooperative learning experience, which involves direct, hands-on mediation or facilitation practice and guided reflection on service learning activities.

 Students will be trained as campus and community mediators.
-They will use their mediation skills to co-mediate disputes between students through the Campus Mediation Program.
+They will use their mediation skills to co-mediate disputes between students.
 Students will observe mediations of criminal cases referred by local prosecutors to community mediation, both in the local county district courts as well as the tribal court on the Qualla Boundary.
 Students also can become peer trainers.

 In addition, students will intern either with the Campus Mediation Program, the district court mediation program, or the North Carolina Agricultural Mediation Program.